Softmod: PlayStation 5

-The IPv6 kernel exploit (which led to the PS4 6.72 firmware jailbreak) was patched on the PS4 a few months prior to the release of the PS5, in which it was patched on the PS5 a while after, affecting PS5 firmware up to 4.51.
-The exFAT filesystem kernel exploit that affected PS4 firmware up to 9.00 also affected PS5 firmware up to 4.03.
+The IPv6 kernel exploit on the PS4 that led to the 6.72 jailbreak was patched a few months prior to the release of the PS5, which was reintroduced on the PS5 with 3.00 firmware and affected up to 4.51 firmware.
+The lapse kernel exploit that led to the PS4 12.02 jailbreak could also be used to jailbreak the PS5, and affected up to 10.01 firmware.